bdunko/Charon-s-Obol/notes/Obol/Planning.md

 	- [ ] Section 7 - 16th Shuffle, 4 Bar Progressions
 	- [ ] Section 8 - 7s and Octave
 	- [ ] Section 9 - Removing Backbeats, Inversions
-	- [ ] Write Building Blocks Cheatsheet
-		- [ ] go through all the creates again in order, do them in Ableton, take notes on the video portions

 **Charon's Obol Soundtest**
 Week 1
 - [ ] **Main Menu Sounds**
-	- [ ] Explore distinct theming for UI effects - watery
+	- [ ] Mon/Tues/Weds - Explore distinct theming for UI effects - watery
 	- [ ] **Revisions**
 		- [ ] Difficulty Skull sound effect should be different from buttons.
 Also different from each skull - more spooky/lower pitched on higher difficulties.
+			- [ ] can just have a base noise and 5 versions pitched down.
 		- [ ] The Start button sound should be louder.
-But the sound itself is good.
+But the sound itself is fine.
+But maybe it should be watery?
 		- [ ] Crackling fire instead of windstorm for now.
 Should fade in at start.
 		- [ ] More dramatic swoosh sound for changing characters, not enough impact.
+			- [ ] Don't need a click for the arrows then, just do a swoosh
 	- [ ] **Additions**
 		- [ ] Hover major button
 		- [ ] Hover minor button (difficulty skull/selector arrows)
+- [x] **Building Blocks - Section 5**
+- [ ] **Building Blocks - Section 6**
+	- [ ] Bass - The 6's
+	- [ ] Chords - The 6's
+	- [ ] Melody - The 6's
+	- [ ] All Together 2

 Week 2
 - [ ] **Patron Selection Sounds**